freenandes/topo-da-mente/content/music/julianna-barwick.md

 Takes me back to The Magic Place with an extra layer of electronics that are very well interwoven.
 The electronic bass chosen in tracks like “Flowers” is a bit cheesy but up my alley.
 And I can never get tired of reverb.

-I don’t like the Sigur Rós induced moods and melody garnishings.
+I don’t like the Sigur Rós induced moods and melody garnishing, like in the track “In Light”.
 In this regard, I prefer very much the minimalist vein reclaimed from The Magic Place.

 [Discogs](https://www.discogs.com/master/1769776-Julianna-Barwick-Healing-Is-A-Miracle)